-After a long time, we all three of us are at home this time.
+After a long time, all three of us are at home this time.
 We thought of visiting the ancient solahbhuji (sixteen-armed) Durga temple at village Deori, near Tamar, around 60 km from Ranchi, on the Jamshedpur-Ranchi Highway (NH-33) to pay our obeisance to Maa Deori – the sixteen-armed goddess Durga and the resident deity of Tamar’s Deori Mandir.

 Durga is a warrior goddess, and she is depicted to express her martial skills.
 Her iconography typically resonates with these attributes, where she rides a lion or a tiger, has between eight and eighteen hands, each holding a weapon to destroy and create.
 The main attraction is that the idol is having sixteen hands, normally goddess Durga is seen with eight or ten hands.

 There are many legends related to this temple.
-According to some local beliefs, this Solah Bhuja Devi Prachin Durga Mandir is in existence since the Mahabharata times.
+According to some local beliefs, this Solahbhuji Devi Prachin Durga Mandir is in existence since the Mahabharata times.
 The Pandavas are believed to have prayed here during their period of ‘Agyatvaas’ (secluded exile).
-It is also believed by many here that Emperor Ashoka (Reign: ca. 268 – ca. 232 BCE) and his army worshipped and invoked Maa Durga’s blessing for victory at Kalinga War (ca. 260 BCE) at this temple while marching enroute Kalinga region.
+It is also believed by many here that Emperor Ashoka (Reigned circa 268 – circa 232 BCE) and his army worshipped and invoked Maa Durga’s blessing for victory at Kalinga War (circa 260 BCE) at this temple while marching en route Kalinga region.

 Legend has it that whoever has tried to alter the structure of the temple has had to face the wrath of the gods and suffer consequences.
 Therefore, new construction is being done from outside keeping the original temple intact.

 I still find peace in the temple and so I love visiting Deori Mandir.
 Whenever I am in Ranchi, I try to visit the temple once.